samuelcornell/site/content/home/portfolio.md

 # Order that this section appears on the page.
 weight: 20

-title: 'Check out my work and get in touch to find out how I can help your projects be communicated'
+title: 'Check out my work and get in touch - let's collaborate!'
 subtitle: ''

 content: